-Configuration management practices provide the necessary information not only about the assets in question but also their configurations as well as their relationships with other assets.
-This information can make system administrators, IT managers, and application managers better at resolving problems, responding to incidents, deploying network components, planning strategies, making budgetary forecasts, arriving at decisions, and so on.
+Configuration management practices provide information about CIs and their configurations.
+As well as their relationships with other assets.
+This data can help system administrators, IT managers, and application managers with:

-For example, you can be more efficient in troubleshooting a network disruption affecting all workstations in a particular department if you knew which routers and servers those machines are connected to.
-Or you can prevent a potential malware outbreak if you tracked the versions of each desktop’s operating system and, in turn, determine which ones needed patching.
+A CMDB can play many parts in helping to improve your IT services.
+For instance, you can be more efficient in troubleshooting a network disruption affecting all workstations.
+Especially if you knew which routers and servers those machines are connected to.
+Or you can prevent a potential malware outbreak if you tracked the versions of each desktop’s operating system.
+In turn, determining which ones needed patching.

-All that asset configuration data and relationships, have to be stored somewhere.
-In most cases (and ideally), that ‘somewhere’ would be a CMDB.
-A CMDB mainly stores the following kinds of information:
+All configuration data and asset relationships have to be stored somewhere.
+In most cases, that ‘somewhere’ would be a CMDB.
+A CMDB information on:

-- The relationships/dependencies of CIs with other CIs and other related entities
+- The relationships/dependencies of CIs and other related entities

 - Other configuration data